The Albertina’s marvellous permanent art exhibition draws mostly on the Batliner collection, which is on permanent loan to the museum.

 (Claude Monet; Der Seerosenteich, 1917-1919; Öl auf Leinwand © Albertina, Wien.
 Sammlung Batliner)

-Although the big names remain a constant attraction, the dynamic nature of the Albertina and its collections mean the exhibition may vary through time.
+As mentioned earlier, the dynamic nature of the Albertina and its collections mean the exhibition may vary through time.
+Though you’ll always find a selection of big names.

-The quality of the exhibition offers a sense of certainty when considering whether to visit the Albertina or not.
+The quality offers a sense of certainty when considering whether to visit the Albertina or not.

-Should the current special exhibitions fail to appeal to your tastes, you still get your money’s worth from a ticket* through what we can call the “Picasso guarantee”.
+Should the current special exhibitions fail to appeal to your tastes, you still get your money’s worth from a ticket* through what we might call the “big name guarantee”.

 Not to mention the other permanent aspect of any entrance ticket: a self-guided tour of the staterooms in the same building.